NarenSham/H2o-Review-Prediction-Engine/README.md

 # H2o-Review-Prediction-Engine
 A review sentiment prediction for any dataset using h2o

-# Classify Review Data
+# Classify Review Data :fire:

 ## A graphical interface to understand how your review will be classified